GeyserMC/GeyserWiki/_docs/other/community-geyser-projects.md

 ## CreeperNation Skin API

-An API to show java or floodgate bedrock skins depending on uuid or username
+An API to show Java or Bedrock skins depending on UUID or username

 * [Website](https://api-docs.creepernation.xyz)